RushilBasappa/deployment-pipeline-jenkins-plugin/Readme.md

 #### Create a Repo
 Create a git repo where you will store the bitesize files.
 This can be pretty much anywhere.
-You will need to provide a git ssh key for access to the repo from Jenkins.
+You will need to provide as ssh key for access to the repo from Jenkins.
 Read-Only access is acceptable.

 #### Deploy Jenkins